Microsoft Pragmatic Rust Guidelines with Claude

 namefield must contain only lowercase letters and hyphens (no underscores). - Based on my experience… I strongly recommend to use the same name for the directory and the skill (

-descriptionis important because this is what helps Claude to decide to apply such or such skill.
-For example here we make clear that the skill apply to “ANY Rust code” - It seems uppercase matters
+descriptionis important (see the Side Note below) because this is what helps Claude to decide to apply such or such skill.
+For example here we make clear that the skill apply to “ANY Rust code”. - It seems uppercase matters.
+I did some tests to confirm it.
+Do you see ALWAYS, ANY and CRITICAL above?

 Side Note